opensource-observer/oso/apps/docs/docs/how-oso-works/impact-metrics/onchain.md

 Open Source Observer only tracks transactions that involve smart contracts, as most all smart contracts are open source and most widely-used smart contracts can be traced to projects with additional open source components.

 Our primary focus is on transactions between externally owned account (EOA) addresses and smart contracts.
 We do not currently track the internal transactions between smart contracts, although their effects are captured in the aggregate transaction costs of the EOA to smart contract transactions.
 We also do not track transactions between EOAs, even though these are often facilitated by a frontend or wallet interface, because that information is not captured onchain.

-For additional information about onchain user data, also see: [Onchain Users](./onchain_users).

 ### total_txns